graphdrawing/gd2024/pages/speaker.md

 <p> <strong> Title: </strong> </p>
 <p> How Can Algorithms Help in Protecting our Privacy </p>
 <p> <strong> Abstract: </strong> </p>
 <p> Decisions are increasingly automated using rules that were learnt from personal data.
 Thus, it is important to guarantee that the privacy of the data is protected during the learning process.
-To formalize the notion of an algorithm that protects the privacy of its data, differential privacy was introduced by Dwork, McSherry, Nissim, and Dwork in 2006.
+To formalize the notion of an algorithm that protects the privacy of its data, differential privacy was introduced by Dwork, McSherry, Nissim, and Smith in 2006.
 It is a rigorous mathematical definition to analyze the privacy properties of an algorithm – or the lack thereof.
 In this talk I will give an introduction to differential privacy with an emphasis on differential private algorithms that can handle dynamically changing input data. </p>

 <p> <strong> Biography: </strong> </p>
 <div class="bio">